git/git.github.io/rev_news/drafts/edition-65.md

   author of 4 patches out of 8.

-  Anyway this new series contained 2 changes that improve the false-positive rate which significantly increase performance, and one change that improves usability.
+  Anyway this new series contained 2 changes that improve the false-positive rate which increases performance, and one change that improves usability.
 René and Taylor suggested improvements and bug fixes.
 Taylor even sent a patch.